Nursery Teacher: Miss Egglestone

 Children love to ask questions, it is one way they make sense of the world.
 Children are able to pose questions to us and investigate the answers; we want to allow them to feel in charge of their own learning.
 We aim to use inquiry-based approaches to learning to promote investigation, in turn creating an interesting, engaging and meaningful learning for the children.

 Our topic is, ‘How many colours are in the rainbow?’
 So far we collaged a large picture of the rainbow, we learned which colours should go in it and how rainbows are made.
 The Topic was led to us learning about Rainbow Fish and writing stories based around the colours of the rainbow.

 Our learning environment has strong Reggio Emilia and Montessori influences.
 We use natural, recycled materials, which support open-ended play and encourage children to use their imagination.
 Every aspect of the environment is carefully thought out to encourage independence and to inspire the children.

 We follow a three-year plan in Nursery and Reception so your child will cover some topics in Nursery then different topics in Reception.
 We learn about dragons, dinosaurs, farms, the seaside, shadows, seasons, being healthy, space, mini-beasts, our senses, the wider world, plants, pets, food as well as choosing topics that the children are interested in.

-- We are starting 'Points make prizes'.
+- We nearly finished 'Points make prizes'.
 This scheme aims to provide fun projects for children to do with parents and carers at home.
 The more projects completed means more points, more points means more prizes.
 Please get involved!